Here are some seriously easy ways to feel more awake in the morning

 During the night we actually sweat quite a lot, which in turn leaves us a little dehydrated come morning.
 And as studies have shown that even mild dehydration can decrease alertness and negatively affects concentration, your best bet is drinking water as soon as you wake up.
-We personally love a glass of hot lemon water to start the day.
+Personally, I love a glass of hot lemon water to start the day.

 4. Make your breakfast healthy

-Eating shortly after waking up in the morning makes you more alert and keep your energy levels from plummeting.
-But make sure you stick to healthy choices, as eating simple sugars or a breakfast high in fat, could lead you to consuming more food throughout the day.
+Eating shortly after waking up in the morning makes you more alert and keeps your energy levels from plummeting.
+But make sure you stick to healthy choices, as eating simple sugars or a breakfast high in fat could lead you to consuming more food throughout the day.

 5. Sip on some orange juice